how to check your heart rate

 Share

-What can affect your heart rate?
+What affects your heart rate?

 Many biological factors can affect your heart rate, including your age, body size and current body position.
-If you have a fever or slept poorly, you might notice a higher heart rate.

 How to check your heart rate at home